draft-ietf-httpbis-compression-dictionary-06.txt draft-ietf-httpbis-compression-dictionary-latest.txt

 current request. current request.

-* If DEST is not an empty string and If DEST and REQUEST_DEST * If DEST is not an empty list and if REQUEST_DEST is not in the
+* If DEST is not an empty list and if REQUEST_DEST is not in the * If DEST is not an empty list and if REQUEST_DEST is not in the

 2. Let BASEURL be the URL of the dictionary request.
 2. Let BASEURL be the URL of the dictionary request.